 If you receive a link of a dashboard from your organization, you can access it on your mobile device.
 You can view the insights of the data, interpret tiles, and also share them with anyone from anywhere.
 You can do this using Power BI mobile app for iOS and Android devices.

 You can ask the questions to your data to get the answers in the fastest way.
 With Power BI you can query your data using simple language.
-You can type a question into the question box on the dashboard.
+You can type a question into the Question box on the dashboard.
 When you type your question, Power BI will pick the best visualization to view your answer.
 The visualization can also change automatically if you revise the question.

+Use Power BI tools to surprise your team members with a multi-outlook view into your data.
+You can use different visualizations to represent different insights.
 If you want to create a new report, select to open a dataset, or right-click on it to select Explore.
 It will explore your data and add visualizations.
 You can now pin your visualizations to your dashboard.
 Click on the pin icon to pin the visualization.

 Instead of using the outdated method of sharing data like emailing reports to your team, you can generate the reports in Power BI and publish them as a content pack.
 You can find the Content packs in the content gallery.
-Content packs includes all the Power BI features like interactive data exploration, new visualizations, natural language questions, and integration with other data sources.
+Content packs include all the Power BI features like interactive data exploration, new visualizations, natural language questions, and integration with other data sources.

 Power BI allows you to get dynamic insights from any type of data, from anywhere.
-It takes no time to start creating personalize dashboards and reports on data, use simple language to find the answers, and create attractive visualizations that you can easily share within your organization.
+It takes no time to start creating personalized dashboards and reports on data, use simple language to find the answers, and create attractive visualizations that you can easily share within your organization.